davide-marino00/PBI_DOCS/refac.md

 			        , 0
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'CC_ActiveEmployees' in a data model, specifically within a table called `vw_missing_timesheet`.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'CC_ActiveEmployees' in a data model, specifically within a table named 'vw_missing_timesheet'.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The expression determines whether an employee is considered "active" based on their contract dates.
+1. **Purpose**: The expression determines whether an employee is considered "active" based on their contract dates and a specific date (referred to as 'ShortDate').

 2. **Conditions Checked**:
-   - **Start Date Check**: It first checks if the date in the column `ShortDate` is on or after the employee's `ContractStartDate`.
+   - **Contract Start Date**: It first checks if the 'ShortDate' (the date being evaluated) is on or after the employee's 'ContractStartDate'.
 This means the employee's contract must have started before or on this date for them to be considered active.
-   - **End Date Check**: Next, it checks if the `ShortDate` is on or before the `ContractEndDate`.
-If the `ContractEndDate` is blank (meaning the employee's contract does not have an end date), the employee is still considered active.
+   - **Contract End Date**: Next, it checks if the 'ShortDate' is on or before the 'ContractEndDate'.
+If the 'ContractEndDate' is blank (meaning the employee's contract does not have an end date), the employee is still considered active regardless of the 'ShortDate'.

 3. **Output**:
-   - If both conditions are met (the date is within the contract period or the contract has no end date), the expression returns a value of `1`, indicating that the employee is active.
+   - If both conditions are met (the 'ShortDate' falls within the contract period or the contract has no end date), the expression returns a value of **1**, indicating that the employee is active.
-   - If either condition is not met, it returns a value of `0`, indicating that the employee is not active.
+   - If either condition is not met, it returns a value of **0**, indicating that the employee is not active.

-In summary, this DAX expression effectively flags employees as active (1) or inactive (0) based on whether the current date falls within their contract period or if they have an ongoing contract without an end date.
-This helps in identifying which employees are currently active based on their contractual agreements.
+In summary, this DAX expression effectively flags employees as active (1) or inactive (0) based on whether the date being evaluated falls within their contract period or if they have an ongoing contract without an end date.
+This helps in analyzing employee status in relation to their contracts.

 **`IncompleteFlag`** (`string`)

-- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying records that require further attention in the 'vw_missing_timesheet' view.
+- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying and addressing missing data in the 'vw_missing_timesheet' view.
 - **DAX Expression:**
 ```dax
 if(vw_missing_timesheet[MissingHours] < 0, 1, 0)